scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

    packets with a corresponding SIG at the destination that performs the decapsulation.
    This mechanism enables legacy IP end hosts to benefit from a SCION deployment by transparently obtaining improved security and availability properties.
-   SCION routing policies can be configured on SIGs, in order to selsect appropriate SCION paths based on application requirements.
+   SCION routing policies can be configured on SIGs, in order to select appropriate SCION paths based on application requirements.
    SIGs have the ability to dynamically exchange prefix information, currently using their own encapsulation and prefix exchange protocol.
 This does not exclude reusing existing protocols in the future.
    SIGs are deployed in production SCION networks, and there are commercial implementations.